solana-labs/solana/docs/src/implemented-proposals/testing-programs.md

+---
-# Testing Programs
+title: Testing Programs
+---

 Applications send transactions to a Solana cluster and query validators to confirm the transactions were processed and to check each transaction's result.
 When the cluster doesn't behave as anticipated, it could be for a number of reasons:

-* The program is buggy
+- The program is buggy
-* The BPF loader rejected an unsafe program instruction
+- The BPF loader rejected an unsafe program instruction
-* The transaction was too big
+- The transaction was too big
-* The transaction was invalid
+- The transaction was invalid
-* The Runtime tried to execute the transaction when another one was accessing
+- The Runtime tried to execute the transaction when another one was accessing

   the same account

-* The network dropped the transaction
+- The network dropped the transaction
-* The cluster rolled back the ledger
+- The cluster rolled back the ledger
-* A validator responded to queries maliciously
+- A validator responded to queries maliciously

 ## The AsyncClient and SyncClient Traits